nhokchihiro/appbio24-tramha/Week05/BMMB852-Week5.md

 Size of FASTA file: ~ 12.3 MB (0.1 MB for other parts of the file)

-Number of FASTQ reads needed for 30x:
+Number of FASTQ reads needed for 30x: 1 200 000
 (12 000 000 x 30) / 150 / 2 = 1 200 000

-Size of the FASTQ files before compression:
+Size of the FASTQ files before compression: 808 MB
 1 200 000 / 1 519 500 = 0.789 GB ~ 808 MB

-Size of the FASTQ files after compression:
-808/5.36 = 152.5 MB
+Size of the FASTQ files after compression: 152.5 MB 808/5.36 = 152.5 MB

 **b.
 Drosophila melanogaster:** ~ 180 000 000 bp

 Size of FASTA file: 183 MB (3 MB for other parts of the file)

-Number of FASTQ reads needed for 30x:
+Number of FASTQ reads needed for 30x: 18 000 000
 (180 000 000 x 30) / 150 / 2 = 18 000 000

-Size of the FASTQ files before compression:
-18 000 000 / 1 519 500 = 11.85 GB
+Size of the FASTQ files before compression: 11.85 GB 18 000 000 / 1 519 500 = 11.85 GB

-Size of the FASTQ files after compression:
-11.85/5.36 = 2.24 GB
+Size of the FASTQ files after compression: 2.24 GB 11.85/5.36 = 2.24 GB

 **c.
 Homo sapiens:** ~ 3 200 000 000 bp

 Size of FASTA file: 3.23 GB (0.03 GB for other parts of the file)

-Number of FASTQ reads needed for 30x:
+Number of FASTQ reads needed for 30x: 320 000 000
 (3 200 000 000 x 30) / 150 / 2 = 320 000 000

-Size of the FASTQ files before compression:
-320 000 000 / 1 519 500 = 210.6 GB
+Size of the FASTQ files before compression: 210.6 GB 320 000 000 / 1 519 500 = 210.6 GB

-Size of the FASTQ files after compression:
+Size of the FASTQ files after compression: 39.7 GB
-210.6/5.36 = 39.7 GB
+>> $\frac{\text{210.6}}{\text{5.36}} = 39.7 GB$